Skip to main content

 2023

-Highlands Adult & Community Charter School earns an A on the nonprofit efficiency rubric — a top-tier rating that reflects strong program-spending ratios, reasonable executive compensation, and stable financial reserves.
-The composite score of 82/100 places it in the upper bracket of U.S. tax-exempt organizations.
+Highlands Adult & Community Charter School earns an A on the NonprofitTruth efficiency rubric — a top-tier rating that reflects healthy operating reserves, reasonable officer compensation, and steady multi-year revenue.
+The composite score of 90/100 places it in the upper bracket of U.S. tax-exempt organizations.

 Highlands Adult & Community Charter School is a large nonprofit by U.S. standards: $137.4M in 2023 revenue against $91.5M in expenses.
 Organizations in this revenue bracket usually run multiple programs with permanent staff and a meaningful endowment or reserve.
-Highlands Adult & Community Charter School directs 80% of its expenses to programs — above the third-party-rater threshold for an efficient organization.
+On the reserves factor, Highlands Adult & Community Charter School scores well — assets relative to annual spending sit in the range nonprofit-finance experts consider healthy (roughly three months to two years of operating expenses).

 Revenue has grown meaningfully across the five-year filing history — a sign of expanding donor base, new grants, or scaling programs.
 Highlands Adult & Community Charter School reported $137.4M in 2023, up notably from the start of the window.
-CEO compensation is reported as zero in the filing — typical for nonprofits where the chief executive is paid through a related entity (parent system, university, or foundation) rather than the filing organization itself, or for small organizations whose chief is a volunteer or board member.
+Officer compensation is modest relative to organizational size: Highlands Adult & Community Charter School reports $609,519 in total compensation for current officers and key employees (Form 990 Part IX, line 5) against $137.4M in revenue.
+The ratio is well within the bands third-party charity raters consider reasonable at this scale.
 In the Education category, Highlands Adult & Community Charter School sits alongside universities, K-12 systems, scholarship funds, and education-research organizations.
-Education-sector nonprofits often hold large endowments, which affects how the reserves-and-revenue ratios should be read.
+Education-sector nonprofits often hold large endowments, which affects how the reserves-and-revenue figures should be read.

 $137.4M